Wallaby What is a Wallby?

-What is a Wallaby?
-Description of a Wallaby
+What Does a Wallby Look Like?
+Description of a Wallabies

 Wallabies are small to medium sized hopping marsupials that live in Australia and New Guinea.
 They are almost identical to kangaroos but smaller.
 They have an upright posture supported by two disproportionately large hind legs and feet, small forelimbs and a large thick tail.
 Using hopping as their primary mode of locomotion a large wallaby can easily cruise along at 25km/h and reach a maximum speed of 48 km/h.